 - If you get hungry in between, drink some black coffee.
 Caffeine suppresses appetite (6) and boosts metabolism (7).

-- This is when you fast for 16 hours and eat all your meals within an 8-hour window.
+Method #2 - Fast for 16 hours and eat all your meals within an 8-hour window.

 - For example, you can have you first meal at 10 a.m. and your last one before 8 p.m.

 - Choose an 8-hour window that best suits your schedule and keep it consistent.

 - For more on 16/8, check out the Leangains Guide.

 By skipping breakfast, Terry Crews is able to maintain a lean and muscular physique year round: